lchen23/UdacityDL_script_generation/README.md

-# UdacityDL_script_generation
+# UdacityDLproject3: Script Generation
-a deep learning model to generate TV scripts
+This is a deep learning model to generate TV scripts